 Fact: There has been no proven evidence of vitamin C as a cure for common cold according to most scientists and international medical advisory groups like the Food and Drug Administration and the American Medical Association.
 Numerous studies have confirmed this fact.
 However, vitamin C may lower the severity of cold symptoms, including chills and coughs.

-Additionally, regular intake of the recommended dose can provide a good boost to the immune system, thereby reducing the frequency of colds.1
+Additionally, regular intake of the recommended dose can provide a good boost to the immune system, thereby

 Myth 2: Citrus Fruits Are The Best Sources Of Vitamin C

 Fact: The amount of vitamin C in citrus fruits like lemons and oranges is lower than what is found in peppers and guavas.
 According to food comparison charts published by National Health Research Institutes, you can get about 70mg of the nutrient in a medium size orange but more than 200mg from a medium size guava.
 Spinach, kiwi, papaya and Brussel sprouts are also very good sources of vitamin C.2

 Myth 3: There Is No Such Thing As Too Much Vitamin C